Review by Jack Walsh.

 Fans of Frank Turner & The Sleeping Souls at the Manchester Academy, Manchester [Photo Credit: Jack Walsh/ADRENALINE Magazine]

-‘Some of you have been coming for years, and I appreciate that,’ Frank shouted with a genuine smile.
-Though only a few songs through the set, the joy radiating from his face told the whole story—this man lived for these moments.
-The natural banter between bandmates only enhanced the connection with the audience.
+‘Some of you have been coming for years, and I appreciate that,’ Frank shouted with a smile.
+Though only a few songs through the set, the joy radiating from his face told the whole story: this man lived and breathed for these moments.
+The natural banter between the band only enhanced the connection with the audience.
+This is what you want to see when watching a band perform: musicians treating each other like family, sharing inside jokes and genuine connection that extends beyond the music itself.

 Frank Turner & The Sleeping Souls performing at the Manchester Academy, Manchester [Photo Credit: Jack Walsh/ADRENALINE Magazine]